-For over 30 years, Johnson & Johnson and UNICEF have worked together to improve the lives of children and their families globally, with a mutual commitment to paving the way to a healthier future for mothers, newborns, children and their community.
+For over 30 years, Johnson & Johnson (J&J) and UNICEF have worked together to improve the lives of children and their communities globally.

-- UNICEF and Johnson & Johnson are working together in Vietnam to ensure community health workers and midwives receive quality skills-based training to better serve new mothers and their newborns in some of the most remote and underserved provinces.
-Key activities include building the capacity of healthcare workers at national and subnational levels on skilled birth assistance; implementation and scaling up of early essential newborn care interventions and newborn care and early education.
+In Vietnam, UNICEF and J&J work together in some of the most remote provinces to ensure that community health workers and midwives in ethnic minority communities receive quality skills-based training to better serve mothers and their newborns.
+The program builds the capacity of healthcare workers to provide skilled birth assistance and early essential newborn care.